full-stack-hackers/cicd-guide/GUIDE.md

 Now you should be able to access your app at your custom domain!
 I'm sure that was a lot of work and possibly frustration though, so the next step will be to automate the deployment as well!

+## HTTPS

+> If you need to server over https, for example, using a `.dev` domain, follow this guide to set up nginx as a reverse proxy for your node app: https://lengstorf.com/deploy-nodejs-ssl-digitalocean/

 ## Next

 [06 - Continuous Deployment](https://github.com/full-stack-hackers/cicd-guide/blob/06-continuous-deployment/GUIDE.md)